h-arry-smith/screenwind/README.md

 # Screenwind

-Screenwind is a command line tool that automatically takes your tailwind config and output screenshots at those sizes using chromium (via puppeteer).
+Screenwind is a command line tool that automatically creates screenshots using the default tailwind breakpoints.

 ## Installation